 There seems to be a lot of work done in this area but much of it is not published in peer reviewed journals and most of it has been done in labs and greenhouses, not in the field.
 Until the work is repeated in the field we can’t conclude it works in gardens.

 The other problem is that controls have been poorly selected.
 For example, in one study (ref 3) they compared ACT compost tea to water, using lettuce that had been under-fertilized.
 Guess what, compost tea improved growth.
 This only proves that adding nutrients, when they are deficient, will improve growth.
 The study never compared compost tea to adding nutrients in other ways.

-In this post I will review one study that compared the use of compost to compost tea.
+In this post I will review one study that compared the use of compost to compost tea, in field conditions.

 What is Compost Tea?

 I have discussed this in detail on another post; Compost Tea.
 In this post I will only look at ACT, also called AACT – Actively Aerated Compost Tea.
 This tea is made by adding compost to water, and bubbling air through it for several days.

 Overview of the Research Project